ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 fully formed CWTs.)

-# Considerations for Using UCCS in Other RATS Contexts
+# Considerations for Using UCCS in Other RATS Contexts {#other-rats}

 This section discusses two additional usage scenarios for UCCS in the context of RATS.